IIT-EnergySystemModels/openTEPES/doc/rst/MathematicalFormulation.rst

 :math:`\overline{FP}_{ijc}`                Net transfer capacity (total transfer capacity multiplied by the security coefficient) of a heat pipe              GW
 =========================================  =================================================================================================================  ======

-The net transfer capacity of a transmission pipeline can be different in each direction.
+The net transfer capacity of a heat pipe can be different in each direction.
 However, here it is presented as equal for simplicity.

 Variables
 ---------